Ireland’s Award-Winning Online Doctor Service

 —Mary, 11th July, 2022

-Hypothyroidism Treatments That We Prescribe
+Hypothyroidism Treatments That We Can Provide

 We issue prescriptions for generic name medicines to ensure maximum availability of treatments.
 Please check your dispensed prescription before leaving the Pharmacy as no changes can be made after that point.